-Tony got his first taste of the big leagues with the 1979 Montreal Expos, filling in for an injured Chris Speier for a month in mid-season, and over the next 10 seasons he would see the inside of six different club houses.
-After spending all of 1980 as a back-up infielder in Montreal, next would be the Chicago White Sox, then the Seattle Mariners, 1984 through 1987 found him with the Cleveland Indians.
+Tony got his first taste of the big leagues with the Expos in 1979, filling in for an injured Chris Speier for a month in mid-season, and over the next 10 seasons he would see the inside of six different club houses.
+After spending all of 1980 as a back-up infielder in Montreal, next would be the Chicago White Sox, then the Seattle Mariners.
+1984 through 1987 found him with the Cleveland Indians.
 Bernazard had an 0-for-44 streak at the plate with the Indians in 1984, finishing at .221.
-The 0 for 44 run was once believed to be a MLB record, though later researched showed that Bill Bergen had a longer hitless run.
+The 0 for 44 run was once believed to be a MLB record, though later research showed that Bill Bergen had a longer hitless run.
 He peaked in 1986, when he batted .301 that included 169 base hits and 73 RBI.
 Tony also set a club record for homers by a switch hitter (17).
-This season, on July 1st, he became the first Indian to homer from both sides of the plate in one game.
+That season, on July 1st, he became the first Indian to homer from both sides of the plate in one game.
 Eventually, his bat could no longer compensate for his inadequacy as a fielder and he was traded to the Oakland Athletics in July 1987.
 In 1988, Bernazard signed with Japan's Nankai Hawks.
 He hit .315/.386/.509 his first year there (including a 28-game hitting streak), then slammed 34 homers and drove in 93 in 1989.
 In 1990, he slumped to .275/.375/.482 with 13 homers.
 The Detroit Tigers signed him for the 1991 season, but Tony was only able to hang around for a month before earning his release on May 7.

 Encyclopedia of Minor League Baseball: Third Edition